Flokots/rick_and_morty_app/README.md

 - **User Authentication**: Sign up or log in to manage your favorites.
 - **Managing Favorites**: Like characters to add them to your favorites list.
 View your favorites on the favorites page.

-### Future Plans
- - Browser's back button functionality is implemented to take the user back to the exact same page they were on.

 ### Acknowledgments
 * [Rick and Morty API](https://rickandmortyapi.com/) for the character data.